| Thursday 29 January - Day one |

 - Hippocampal Dosimetry and Neurocognitive Function in Patients undergoing Stereotactic Radiosurgery

-Dr Najmus Sahar Iqbal, Consultant in Clinical Oncology, Velindre University NHS Trust
+Dr Najmus Sahar Iqbal, Consultant Clinical Oncologist, Velindre University NHS Trust

 |